tag/sudzy/README.md

 # Sudzy [![Build Status](https://travis-ci.org/tag/sudzy.png?branch=master)](https://travis-ci.org/tag/sudzy)

+## Status of this fork
+This fork has not been merged into the primary repo, so some options available here are not available there.
+Be sure to check which version you're using to avoid getting confused by the documentation.
+The following items have been added here:

++ addValidations method, for adding multiple methods with unique strings
++ Additional Checks: isNumeric, maxLength
++ Additional Parameters: allowEmpty on isEmail

 **Currently a work-in-progress.**

 Sudzy is a collection of validator classes, currently intended for use with [Paris][paris]/[Idiorm][idiorm] (an active record ORM, often used with Slim), although it could be adapted easily.